Chester (village), New York

 Chester is a village in Orange County, New York, United States.
 The population was 3,993 at the 2020 census.
 It was named after the City of Chester in the Cheshire region of northwest England.
 Chester is part of the Poughkeepsie–Newburgh–Middletown, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.

-The Village of Chester is primarily located in the northern part of the Town of Chester.

 History

 The village of Chester was incorporated in 1892.
-At the center of a dairy industry, the village claims to be the birthplace of Philadelphia Cream Cheese.
+The first Mayor of Chester was William A. Lawrence, the inventor of modern day cream cheese.
+At the center of a dairy industry, the village claims Philadelphia Cream Cheese was founded here.
 Other brands produced in Chester were Clover Brand, Cow Brand, D’isigny, Fromage De Brie, Neufchatel, Star Brand and World Brand.

 The village of Chester contains a historic section called Downtown Historic Chester.
 The Orange Heritage rail trail begins here at the site of the former Erie Railroad train station.